amoreX/bus-tracker-assignment/README.md

 Step 2: Create a Trip
     Use the frontend to create a new trip.

-**IMPORTANT**: Click Track Trip before starting the driver
+**IMPORTANT: Click Track Trip before starting the driver
     After creating a trip, make sure to click the "Track Trip" button on the frontend.
-This enables the frontend to listen to live location updates for your trip.
+This enables the frontend to listen to live location updates for your trip.**

 Step 3: Start the Driver Simulator